How to Recognize & Manage Loss of Coordination Symptom Safely

 If you experience persistent loss of coordination without a clear cause, it's important to seek medical advice.
 This could indicate an underlying condition that requires treatment.

-What is the diagnosis and treatment for loss of coordination?
+What is the diagnosis and tests for loss of coordination?

 Diagnosing the cause of loss of coordination involves a combination of medical history, physical examination, and diagnostic tests.
 Your doctor may recommend: